abarker/pytest-helper/doc/sphinx_docs/index.rst

    that it can find the module or package to import.

 4. Change the pathname on the `script_run` call in the code file to point to the new test file.
-Add a self-testing `script_run` call to the test file, if desired.
+If desired, a self-testing `script_run` call can also be added to the test file.

 .. note::